markusfrenzel/runpress/README.txt

 The table is labeled with your MySQL table prefix of your wordpress installation (default: wp_) plus "runpress_db"

 == Changelog ==

+= 1.4.1 =
+* fixed a huge bug which prevents users of the plugin to save their runtastic credentials
+* fixed some small bugs regarding admin notices and error messages
+* added some text about the differences between premium an free version of the plugin

 = 1.4.0 =
 * added ability to click single entries in the shortcode generator withour using copy and paste of activity id numbers